chiedo/flask-starter/README.md

-First set up your virtualenv
+1. First set up your virtualenv

-Run pip install -r requirements.txt to get all packages.
+2. Run pip install -r requirements.txt to get all packages.

-Be sure to add the following to venv/bin/activate so you can run tests from the home directory of the app: export PYTHONPATH="PATHTOYOURAPP:$PYTHONPATH"
+3. To run tests, navigate to the tests directory and run: python -m unittest discover